keephq/keep/README.md

 poetry install
 ```

-From now on, Keep should be installed locally and accessible from your CLI.
+3. From now on, Keep should be installed locally and accessible from your CLI.
 Test it with running:

 ```
 keep version
 ```

-Next, get a Slack Incoming Webhook using [this tutorial](https://api.slack.com/messaging/webhooks) and use use Keep to configure it
+4. Get a Slack Incoming Webhook using [this tutorial](https://api.slack.com/messaging/webhooks) and use use Keep to configure it

 ```
 keep config provider --provider-type slack --provider-id slack-demo
 ```

-And paste the Slack Incoming Webhook URL (e.g. https://hooks.slack.com/services/XXXX/XXXXXXXX/XXXXXXXXXXXX)
+5. Paste the Slack Incoming Webhook URL (e.g. https://hooks.slack.com/services/...)

 Let's now execute our example "Paper DB has insufficient disk space" alert